Brake Fluid Flush

 We put the car up on the hoist and take off the wheels, we begin the brake system flush by removing the current fluid from the master cylinder.
 We fill it back up with fresh new, quality brake fluid of the correct type.
 Then, the brakes are 'bled' and the fresh fluid flushes through the system, completely replacing the old.
 We will also check over the other components of the brake system for any signs of damage or wear that needs attention and advise you if necessary.

 A brake fluid flush can be done as part of a scheduled service – but sometimes we might recommend one outside of a regular schedule if we feel it's necessary.
 We are always happy to discuss the reasons why with you.

 Just because your fluid might look clean to the naked eye – that doesn't make it safe.
 If there is water in the brake fluid, it isn't always visible, but it still could cause the fluid to boil .
 This boiling causes loss of braking pressure or even sudden and unexpected brake failure.
 A visual inspection won't necessarily highlight if there is dangerous amounts of water in your brake fluid, only a professional boiling point test can tell you this.

 Your vehicle manufacturer will have a recommended shedule, generally its every two years – but note that these are recommendations and so it is safest to assess the condition of your brake fluid on a regular basis.

-At Combined Automotive Services we offer a full 65 point safety check, upon request, with every full car service which includes a written review of your brake fluid, master cylinder, front and back discs and pads, calipers and cylinders and more.
-This safety report lets you know if there is immediate or future need for repairs to your vehicle allowing you to be safe or budget in advance.
+At Combined Automotive Services we offer a full 65 Point Vehicle Inspection report, upon request, with every full car service which includes a written review of your brake fluid, master cylinder, front and back discs and pads, calipers and cylinders and more.
+This report lets you know if there is immediate or future need for repairs to your vehicle allowing you to be safe or budget in advance.